 The Plot That Wasn’t

 After she was acquired by the Spanish, Malinche temporarily disappears from the written record.
-She was probably taken for granted, first as an unimportant piece of property and then as the unnamed translator during meetings between Spaniards and Mexicans.
+She was downplayed as an unnamed translator during meetings between Spaniards and Mexicans.

 As far as we know today, Malinche did not provide any such information.
 Cortés pulled off an effective reversal by blaming his own actions on the Aztec and their allies, while also unknowingly laying the groundwork for Malinche’s reputation as a betrayer of her people.